o3de/o3de.org/content/docs/user-guide/packaging/windows-release-builds.md

             \---pc
             engine.pak

-2. Distribute the zip folder in your preferred method such as through a file storage service.
+1. Distribute the `.zip` file using your preferred method, such as a file storage service.

+Now others can download and unpack the `.zip` file and run the Game Launcher on their Windows computers.

+{{< note >}}
-3. To run the Game Launcher on the other Windows computers, it must have [Microsoft Visual C++ (MSVC) Redistributable](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-160) installed.
+To run the Game Launcher on the other Windows computers, they must have the [Microsoft Visual C++ (MSVC) Redistributable](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-160) installed.
+{{< /note >}}

 ## Debugging

-To help you debug issues you may encounter while building a project for release, try the following techniques.
+To help you debug any issues that you may encounter while building a project for release, try the following techniques.

 ### Compile with optimizations disabled and debug symbols enabled